datalad-handbook/book/docs/basics/101-115-symlinks.rst

 ^^^^^^^^^^^^^^^

-Whenever a symlink points to a non-existent target, this symlink is called *broken*, and opening the symlink would not work as it does not resolve.
+Whenever a symlink points to a non-existent target, this symlink is called *broken* or *dangling*, and opening the symlink would not work as it does not resolve.
 The section :ref:`file system` will give a thorough demonstration of how symlinks can break, and how one can fix them again.
 Even though *broken* sounds troublesome, most types of broken symlinks you will encounter can be fixed,